view-distance

 You need to be careful when increasing the view distance, because even a small increase can have a big impact on performance - especially RAM usage, as I’ll explain.

-The view-distance doesn’t affect CPU usage too much - sending more chunks does require more CPU power, but it’s not as significant as the RAM usage impact.
+The view-Distance doesn’t affect CPU usage too much - sending more chunks does require more CPU power, but it’s not as significant as the RAM usage impact.

-If you see ServerChunkCache on Spark taking up a lot of tick time, though, it may be worth lowering the view-distance to see if it helps.
+If you see ServerChunkCache on Spark taking up a lot of tick time, though, it may be worth lowering the view-Distance to see if it helps.

-The view-distance has a huge effect on RAM usage.
+The view-Distance has a huge effect on RAM usage.
 Each chunk uses up a certain amount of RAM, and the more chunks you have to load and send to each player, the more RAM you will need.

-If you’ve got a lot of RAM and not too many players, you can probably get away with a higher view-distance.
-However, if you’re running low on RAM or have a lot of players, you may need to lower the view-distance to prevent crashes.
+If you’ve got a lot of RAM and not too many players, you can probably get away with a higher view-Distance.
+However, if you’re running low on RAM or have a lot of players, you may need to lower the view-Distance to prevent crashes.

-If you’re using a hosting provider, either from a datacenter or a specialised Minecraft host, you probably don’t need to worry about network usage too much.
+If you’re using a hosting provider, either from a datacenter or a specialised Minecraft server host, you probably don’t need to worry about network usage too much.

-If you’re self-hosting, however, you may want to consider lowering the view-distance if you have a limited upload bandwidth, or your network speed isn’t very good.
+If you’re self-hosting, however, you may want to consider lowering the view-Distance if you have a limited upload bandwidth, or your network speed isn’t very good.

 Sending more chunks to each player means a lot more data sent over the network.